Understanding FDA Food Facility Registration and Exceptions

 Effect on Importers and Exporters

 Dealing with the FDA is a crucial part of the business for those that import food and beverages into the U.S. Importers are responsible for making sure that the foreign factories they buy their goods from are registered with the FDA and follow American food safety regulations.
-This entails confirming that the commodities they import are made in registered and lawful facilities to ensure the security and caliber of the products entering the American market.

-When importing goods into the U.S., food and beverage exporters must take prior notices and FDA registration into account.
-For access to the sizable U.S. market, FDA compliance is essential.
-To prevent potential hiccups in the importation process, exporters must show that their facilities adhere to FDA regulations and that their products follow labeling and safety criteria.
+To prevent potential hiccups in the importation process, exporters must show that their facilities adhere to FDA regulations, including for prior notices, and that their products follow labeling and safety criteria.

 Collaborative Efforts for Global Food Safety